penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights-properties-teachersoptimization.md

 ## continuousSessionsWithGroup

-Indicates the weight of having consecutive sessions taught to the same group.
+It indicates the weight of having consecutive class units taught to the same group.

 `continuousSessionsWithGroup`